GitKalo/ann_dynamics/README.md

 - four example scripts for training networks and saving results in HDF5 format: `run_iris_epsilon.py`, `run_iris_post_learn.py`, `run_iris_eos_epsilon.py`, (for the "edge of stability" regime) and `run_iris_chaotic.py` (for the "fully-chaotic" regime);
 - and a Jupyter Notebook `report_figures.ipynb` with the data analysis used to generate many of the figures shown in the report.

-Work was done under the supervision of Lucas Lacasa and Miguel Soriano (also IFISC).
+Work was done under the supervision of Lucas Lacasa and Miguel Soriano (IFISC).

+The work was followed by a publication in Frontiers of Complex Systems (under review as of Jan 2024).